biggproject/biggdocs/DataTransformation.md

 Classify daily load curves based on the outputs of a clustering and a new set of data

 ### Input arguments:
 * _consumption_: <code>timeSeries</code> containing the total energy consumption of a building.
-Minimum time step: hourly.
 * _temperature_: <code>timeSeries</code> containing the outdoor temperature of the related building.
-Minimum time step: hourly.
 * _localTimeZone_: <code>string</code> specifying the local time zone related to the building in analysis.
 The format of this time zones are defined by the IANA Time Zone Database (https://www.iana.org/time-zones).
 * _clustering_: <code>clustering_dlc() output</code>
+* _methodPriority_: <code>list of strings</code> Possible values:
+  * _absoluteLoadCurvesCentroids_: Based on the absolute consumption load curve
+  * _clusteringCentroids_: Based on the inputs considered in the clustering procedure.
+Applying the same transformations done during that process.
+  * _classificationModel_: Based on a classification model of the calendar features.

 ### Return values:
 * _dailyClassification_: <code>timeSeries</code>

 ### Details:
+The minimum frequency allowed of the arguments _consumption_ and _temperature_ to cluster daily load curves is hourly ('H').

 ## :round_pushpin: weekly_profile_detection